Borderline Personality Disorder (cont.)

 What other disorders often occur with BPD?

-Although there has been some controversy as to whether or not BPD is truly its own disorder or a variation of bipolar disorder, research supports the theory that BPD, like virtually every medical or other mental-health disorder, can appear in nearly as many unique and complex ways as there are people who have it.
+While there has been some controversy as to whether or not BPD is truly its own disorder or a variation of bipolar disorder, research supports the theory that BPD, like virtually every medical or other mental-health disorder, can present in nearly as many unique and complex ways as there are people who have it.
 In other words, some individuals with BPD will have that disorder alone, while others will have it in combination with bipolar or another mental disorder.
 Still others will appear to have BPD but really qualify for the diagnosis of bipolar disorder and visa versa.

 BPD is not recognized worldwide.
 It is most closely diagnosed as emotionally unstable personality disorder in the International Classification of Disease, or ICD-10.
 Although countries like China and India recognize mental disorders that have some symptoms in common with BPD, its existence is not formally recognized.